---version flags to the commands, but usually this is easier to accomplish through your package manager.
-If you are on an Ubuntu/Debian based system, you can see which version of the packages are installed from the package manager by typing:
+--version flags to each command, but this is more straightforward to do through your package manager.
+If you are on an Ubuntu/Debian based system, you can see which version of a package is installed using the

-If you are instead on a RHEL-based system, you can use this command to check the installed version instead.
+If you are instead on a Rocky Linux, RHEL, or Fedora-based system, you can use

 This will give you a good idea of the package version that you want to match.
 Make sure to retain the version numbers of any relevant software.

 You should now have a good idea of what processes and services on your source server need to be transferred over to your new machine.
-You should also have the preliminary steps completed to allow your two server instances to communicate with each other.
+You should also have the preliminary steps completed to allow your two servers to communicate with each other.

 The groundwork for your migration is now complete.
 In the next article in this series, you will begin the actual migration process.